DenverCoder544/oskari-documentation/3 Setup instructions/00040-SetupDevelopmentEnvironment.md

     git clone https://github.com/oskariorg/oskari-server.git

 Note!
 You can also download the codes in zip format from Github, but for contributing any changes to Oskari git is mandatory.
-Additional Maven modules can be contributed outside git though if they are compatible with the current develop/master branch, but this is not adviced.
+Additional Maven modules can be contributed outside git though if they are compatible with the current develop/master branch, but this is not advised.

 Note!
 The frontend source code is already available under `{jetty.base}/oskari-frontend` in the [Jetty bundle](/download).
 To update it you can replace it with code found in https://github.com/oskariorg/oskari-frontend.

 ### Build Oskari server

-This will build all modules that Oskari server is composed of.
+This will build all modules that Oskari server is composed of:

     cd oskari-server
     mvn clean install